Petrus Andreas van Meeuwen: Career

 Van Meeuwen grew up in 's-Hertogenbosch in the Catholic family van Meeuwen.
 His father, Johannes Petrus van Meeuwen, was a hereditary secretary of the council of the North Brabant villages Oss, Lithoyen, Berghem, Heeswijk and Nistelrode.

 The younger Van Meeuwen studied law in Leiden.
 In 1803 he was created attorney-general of North Brabant.
 King Louis Napoleon made him a member of the Council of State in the Netherlands.
-From 1809-1811 he was general director of the Dutch customs.
+From 1809 to 1811 he was general director of the Dutch customs.
 After the liberation from the French Van Meeuwen held the position of director of the real properties of the State in North Brabant.
-From 1817-1842 he was a member of the States-Provincial, and a year later he was chosen as a member of the House of Representatives for the province of North Brabant.
+From 1817 to 1842 he was a member of the States-Provincial, and a year later he was chosen as a member of the House of Representatives for the province of North Brabant.
 For his services, in 1834 King William admitted Van Meeuwen as a member of the Brabant nobility with the honorific of jonkheer.